-NO TES This plan was prepared as a desktop assessment lod.
-The information on this plan is nd suitable for any other purpose.
-Propery dimensions, areas, numbers of tokis and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
-These may need verification if the development approval conditions.
-No reliance should be placed on the information on this plan for detailed design or the any financial dealings involving the land.
-Saunders Haull Group therefore disclamisany liability for any loss or damagewhatsever or howsever incurred, arising from any party using or relying upon this plan for adventer of a socompanying a development approace disclamics adwhich may be subjective alteration beyood the control of the Saunders Havill Group.
+This plan was prepared as a desktop assessment tool.
+The information on this plan is not suitable for any other purpose.
+Property dimensions, areas, numbers of lots and contours and other physical Property dimensions, areas, numbers of lots and contours and other physical features shown have been compiled from existing information and may not have been werified by infed survey.
+These may need verification if the development application is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
+No reliance should be placed on the information on this plan for detailed design or for any financial dealings involving the land.
+Saunders Havill Group therefore disclaims any liability for any loss or damage whatsoever or hoursed, arising from any party using or relying upon this plan for any purpose other than as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
 Unless a development approval states otherwise, this is not an approved plan.

-Layer Sources: QLD G /S Layers (QLD Gov. Information Service 2016), Aerial (Nearmap 2018)
+Layer Sources: QLD GIS Layers (QLD Gov. Information Service 2016), Aerial (Nearmap 2018)

 This note is an integral part of this plan/data.
-Reproduction of this plan or any part of it without this note being included in full will render the information shownon such reproduction invalid and not suitable for use.
+Reproduction of this plan or any part of it without this note being included in full will render the information shown on such reproduction invalid and not suitable for use.